1. GENERAL CHARACTERISTICS OF STRUCTURED WORK

 Avoid superfluous material, superfluous actions, superfluous resources.
 Limit the number of components in structures to the minimum necessary.
 Use visual confirmation of routines and structures in a uniform design.
 In order to promote the recognizability of the management system to all parties involved, the organization uses:

 - uniform and elementary colors

 - arrows for logical relations

+This also applies to all the derived sub-management systems for subareas within the organization.
 The organization has established a design policy and manual, which is followed by the entire organization.

 - standard process descriptions